hananelmeron2/clientServer/README.md

 # clientServer

-this project include client/server communication in java, and will include others features.
+short brief :

+this project include client/server communication. there is gui in the program, you can run severel clients. and send messeges between the clients, or just between part of the clients.

+working envirment : java , eclipse.